With DUI-related ejection from Army, deputy who killed Massey should have raised flags, experts say

 The convictions plus his previous employment record should have raised serious questions when the Sangamon County Sheriff's Department hired him in May 2023, law enforcement experts say.

-Grayson, who has since been fired, is charged with first-degree murder, aggravated battery with a firearm and official misconduct in the death of Massey, a 36-year-old Black woman in Springfield who had called 911 about a suspected prowler.
+Grayson, who has since been fired, is charged with first-degree murder, aggravated battery with a firearm and official misconduct in the death of Massey, a 36-year-old Black woman who had called 911 about a suspected prowler at her home in Springfield, 200 miles (320 kilometers) southwest of Chicago.
 Grayson, who is white, has pleaded not guilty.

 “Six jobs in four years should have raised a red flag.
 And you would ask why he wasn’t hired full time in any of those (part-time) jobs,” said Chuck Wexler, executive director of the Police Executive Research Forum, a Washington, D.C.-based think tank.
 “Combined with a track record of DUIs, it would be enough to do further examination as to whether or not he would be a good fit.”